jordansavant/ncmysql/README.md

 Running with file flags `-fd` will read a CSV file of connections in the format: `name,host,port,user,pass,tunnel`.
 The `-d` option allows you to define the csv delimeter instead of a default comma `,`.
 If no options are presented it will look within the executable directory for a `connections.csv` file.

-A debug log is placed in `logs/log` which you can view for run time information.
+If option `-g` provides a writable file, it will be used as a debug log which you can view for run time information.

 ## building